 - For a 4-bedroom flat, the cost will be £96 (here you may need a team because after the third or fourth hour, you’ll need a rest)

-This form of charging is more recommended for those with wealth of experience and have a very clear idea of how long it takes to complete a certain job.
+This form of charging is more recommended for those with a wealth of experience and who have a very clear idea of how long it takes to complete a certain job.

 The problem here is that each house is different, as well as the number of bathrooms and common areas.
 It’s risky because you can end up losing money and that’s why we aren’t big fans of this method.

 How to form the price for your house cleaning services

 A very common mistake made by many inexperienced newcomers in the cleaning business is to base their prices on the market average.
 In other words, they charge less than all other companies.

 Why is this wrong?

 Well, you don’t want to work yourself to death for pennies but at the same time, you don’t have the reputation to charge a premium.